xflowos/zit/Readme.md

 - [ ] Test suite
 - [ ] Real-world production failure → recovery → stability testing

-(This is a single-hacker WIP.
-Storing data in xFlowOS is no joke – real incidents, metrics, and battle-testing required.)
+*(This is a single-hacker WIP.
+Storing data in xFlowOS is no joke – real incidents, metrics, and battle-testing required.)*

+- LAST THING !
+- BUGS, ERRORS, ...
+100% 0@xflowos.au attributable NOT linux, openzfs, rsync, mavlink, charm.sh: et all !

 **Want to learn more about xFlowOS?**
 https://xflowos.au